How to Get Dividend Income

 Done correctly, the dividend investor's net worth and household income continue to expand and grow as time passes.
-Over 30, 40, 50 years or longer, it would be possible to earn a substantial amount of money each year, from dividends alone.

-Important Things to Consider When Learning Dividend Investing
+Important Things to Consider

-- The dividend yield a stock offers at the time of purchase.
+- The dividend yield a stock offers at the time of purchase

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.